-The CD audio stimuli are presented in terms of a VTA.
+Stimuli on the Speaking test include graphics, audio, and text.
+All stimuli are presented by a virtual Test Administrator (VTA).
 The VTA serves as a narrator who guides students through the test and acts as a virtual interlocutor.
 The VTA is introduced to students during the test directions to establish the testing context.

 Task modeling is an essential component of the Speaking test design.
 In addition to the VTA, students are introduced to a virtual model student during the test directions.
-Prior to responding to each task, students first listen to the model student respond to a parallel task.
-The purpose of the model is to demonstrate task expectations to both students and to the Test Administrator, who scores the Speaking test.
-Students respond orally to the tasks, with their responses scored immediately by the Test Administrator using a scoring scale.
-The Test Administrator records scores on the Speaking test in the same booklet the student used for the Listening, Reading, and Writing tests.
+Prior to responding to each task, students first listen as the model student responds to a parallel task.
+The purpose of the model is to demonstrate task expectations to both students and to DRC raters, who score all Speaking task responses.